tomdav000/Register-Login-Passport-App/README.md

 # Register-Login-Passport-App

-A register and login mini-site built with node, express, bcrypt, mongoose, and Passport
+A mini-site showcasing the features of a register and login site, using bcryptjs, passport, and passport-local in a Node/Express application, with ejs.